SakshamSawhney/summer-school-online-day-2/README.md

 # summer-school-online-day-2

-This file explains the use of different CSS types and selectors used in the assignment:
+"This file explains the use of different CSS types and selectors used in the assignment:

 1. CSS Types Used:
    - Inline CSS: Applied to the main profile card using the `style` attribute to set the background color.